 - Small brush

-Prepare the Water
+Prepare the New Water

-Regardless of what your water source is, it should be treated to eliminate chlorine, chloramines, heavy metals and other potentially harmful substances.
+Regardless of what your water source is, it should be treated to eliminate chlorine, chloramines, heavy metals, and other potentially harmful substances.
 Maintaining a consistent water temperature is also important to avoid stressing the fish with an abrupt temperature change.
-Lastly, tap water contains dissolved gasses that dissipate after a short time, often changing the pH of the water, which is another stress factor for your fish.
-All of those issues can be addressed by treating your water and aging it overnight.
-The process is a simple one: Fill a clean bucket with water, add a water treatment product, then let it sit until the next day before using it.
-If you have a pet such as a dog or small children in the household, put the bucket in a closet to ensure it's not disturbed.
+Lastly, tap water contains dissolved gases that dissipate after a short time, often changing the pH of the water, which is another stress factor for your fish.
+All of those issues can be addressed by treating your water and aging it overnight before adding it to the fishbowl.
+The process for aging water is a simple one:

+- Let the water sit until the next day before using it.
+If you have small children or a pet such as a dog, put the bucket in a closet to ensure it's not disturbed.